jsam/fuseline/docs/for-developers/broker-api.md

 A worker sends the full workflow schemas it can execute.
 Each schema has a name and a version.
 If the broker already knows a workflow under the same name and version but the definition differs, the registration is rejected.
+The request body is a list of ``WorkflowSchema`` objects so Swagger shows the expected structure.
 A successful call returns a unique worker ID.

 Example request::